-Chernobyl anniversary: The next phase
+Chernobyl anniversary: the next phase

 The search for a long-term solution started soon after, alongside the massive challenge of cleaning up the accident site.
 By the end of 1991, the Soviet Union had dissolved and newly independent Ukraine had been left with the Chernobyl legacy.
 Following a G7 Action Plan to improve nuclear safety in central and eastern Europe, the Nuclear Safety Account was set up at the European Bank for Reconstruction and Development (EBRD) in 1993.
 Two years later, the scope of the programme was extended to include Chernobyl.

-A breakthrough came with the Shelter Implementation Plan in 1997, which provided a road map of how to the tackle the immediate and longer-term tasks.
+A breakthrough came with the Shelter Implementation Plan in 1997, which provided a roadmap of how to the tackle the immediate and longer-term tasks.
 In the same year, the G7 officially invited the EBRD to set up and manage the Chernobyl Shelter Fund, which became the main vehicle for all efforts to ensure that the destroyed reactor 4 remained in an environmentally safe and secure state.

 Emergency repairs in 1998 and 1999 prevented the imminent collapse of the sarcophagus, as well as a vent stack that was endangering the adjacent turbine hall over reactor 3, which was still in operation.
 It was only at the end of 2000 that all nuclear power generation in Chernobyl ceased.
 The following year saw a landmark decision to build an arch-shaped steel structure, called the New Safe Confinement (NSC), to seal off reactor 4.